 Hence it is important that your dog gets fully healed from any of those injuries.
 It is always safe to discourage activities such as excess jumping, excess running before the puppy’s bones and joints are fully matured.

-4. A dog which is obese is always at a greater risk of developing arthritis.
+4. A dog that is obese is always at a greater risk of developing arthritis.
 The extra weight puts excessive strain on a dog’s joints, which results in faster wear and tear of them.
 Hence it is important to maintain your dog’s healthy weight throughout its life.

 5. Always exercise your dog in the required amounts.
 Take your dog’s health and body capacity into consideration before exercising it.
 For example, you cannot exercise a bulldog and a Labrador in the same way.